-Having 3 dogs with undercoats took us a while to be able to control the fur in our house, and other behaviors that come with these dogs!
-We didn’t have a good vacuum for a while which was a game changer when we actually found one that worked.
+Having 3 dogs with undercoats took us a while to be able to control the fur in our house.
+Not to mention the other behaviors that come with these dogs!
+We didn’t have a good vacuum for a while, which was a game changer when we actually found one that worked.
 They are destructive so we went through many crates, even Kong ones would get destroyed.
 Not to mention any Kong toy would get chewed up in a day easily!
 They are all pullers so finding a good harness was a necessity for us.
 Here are 20 Must Have Dog Parent Products on Amazon that I have used personally.

-When I started making this list, I was thinking “oh yeah I could share like the 10 things we use, or have used, with our dogs and it ended up being 20 items and I am sure I could think of more!
+When I started making this list, I was thinking “oh yeah I could share like the 10 things we use, or have used, with our dogs and it ended up being 20 easy!
 I am going to start out with vacuums, but I promise that is not all I have to share!

 This machine is the game changer that I was talking about!
 We got this a couple years ago and we have never used anything like it before.
 We can do one round of it on carpet and it gets almost everything.
 Past vacuums we have used, we would go over the same carpet several times and it was never really hair-free.
-This thing is pretty loud and heavy so it would not be very ideal if you have your kids vacuum or something.
+This thing is pretty loud and heavy so it may not be very ideal if you have your kids vacuum.
 If you have Huskies, Malamutes, German Shepards or anything with an under coat, this will not disappoint.

-I believe that it says it is made to use for the car too, but I have not had a good experience with using it for the car.
-There could be a certain attachment that we could get to help, but fur on the carpet in cars is so touch to get off, so I tend to use tape and the big guy above.
+I believe that it says it is made to use for the car, though I have not had a good experience with using it for the car.
+There could be a certain attachment that we could get to help.
+Fur on the carpet in cars is so tough to get off, so I tend to use tape.

 We finally did it, we got a robot about a year ago!
 I had been pretty skeptical of these but thought it would be so nice to help keep our floors as clean as they can between sweeps/vacuums.
-A friend of mine has a husky and a malamute and I saw that they had an iRobot and asked them about it.
-They said it works great when they set it off once a day while they are gone so I figured I would try it.
-Having the types of dogs that we do, we had to spend a little more and get the real deal rather than a cheaper version but it really was worth it!.
+A friend of mine has a husky and a malamute and I saw that they had an iRobot.
+They said it works great when they set it off once a day while they are gone, yay.
+Having the types of dogs that we do, we had to spend a little more and get the real deal rather than a cheaper version, but it really was worth it!.
 The little parts inside have to be cleaned up somewhat often, but I notice that my hairs will be wrapped around it, so I cannot blame that fully on the dog fur.

-This is definitely a good option if you have excessive dog hair in your home, but make sure you get one of the iRobot ones as I have heard the other brands are not as durable.
-I believe this specific one we got is for pet hair too, but I know they have a couple versions to pick from.
+This is definitely a good option if you have excessive dog hair in your home.
+Just make sure you get one of the iRobot ones as I have heard the other brands are not as durable.
+I believe this specific one we got is for pet hair too.

 Okay, last vacuum, I swear!
 We do not use this one anymore but we loved it where we use to live.
-I had found this on Amazon during their Cyber Monday sale for $30, I believe it is normally $50 or $70.
-We did not have a good vacuum at the time, though I never used it on carpet and I know you can, I was worried about killing it pretty quick.
+I had found this on Amazon during their Cyber Monday sale for $30; I believe it is normally $50 or $70.
 It is meant for pet hair on hard floors though and it really worked!
-Our dogs would bring in a lot of dirt and it was really good at picking up all those fine pieces too which was awesome.
+Our dogs would bring in a lot of dirt and it was really good at picking up all those fine pieces which was awesome.

-Some of the reviews complain that it is loud, which it is, but it has a very strong suction, so I would not expect it to be quiet.
-Ones we moved and had our big vacuum we decided to get rid of this one because we really didn’t need that many vacuums in our house, but it is really a great item if you have a lot of hard floors.
+Some of the reviews complain that it is loud, which it is, but it has a very strong suction; I would not expect it to be quiet.
+Onces we moved and had our big vacuum we decided to get rid of this one because we really didn’t need that many vacuums in our house.
+Though, it is really a great item if you have a lot of hard floors.

 5 – Furbo Dog Camera

 We love having our Furbo.
-We did not have a crate for our dogs for a couple months so we liked being able to look in on them and make sure they were not eating the couch or something.
-Now they are crated when we are out of the house, but it is still great to be able to check in on them to see if anything is wrong.
-We don’t have any security cameras inside our house besides this, so it is nice to have and we can listen in or talk to them.
+We did not have a crate for our dogs for a couple months, so we liked being able to check in on them.
+Now they are crated when we are out of the house, but it is still great to be able to see if anything is wrong.

 It is also nice to have a camera, so when we have someone watching our dogs while we are out of town, they know that we can see what is going on.
-We did have one terrible dog sitter one time, though we don’t look in on them normally, we kept getting barking alerts so we checked in and she was lying about being there and was being mean to our talkative dog, so we were really happy we were able to catch her so we knew not to hire her again!
+We did have one terrible dog sitter one time, though we don’t look in on them normally, we kept getting barking alerts.
+When we checked in she was lying about being there and was being mean to our dog.
+We were really happy that we were able to catch her so we knew not to hire her again!

 We LOVE these towels!
-Whenever our dogs get wet either from a bath or playing in the rain it takes so long for them to dry, and we use a lot of towels.
+Whenever our dogs get wet either from a bath or playing in the rain it takes so long for them to dry.
 We have 3 of these microfiber ones now, and they are smaller than I thought they would be but they work so well!
 We never need to use more than one per dog and they really soak up the water from them.

-Since they are small it is nice for storing, so the dog towels are not taking up so much room, and when we wash them it is not an entire load of towels.
+Since they are small it is nice for storing, so the dog towels are not taking up so much room.
 These were definitely a game changer for us too, and I wish we had them when we lived in Florida!

 This one may seem silly, but these are awesome.
-We use them to wrap our dogs up after we use the microfiber towels to help them dry faster and to make sure they don’t get the chills while they are drying.
-They stay on very well too because it just slips over there head and you can tie them up at the waist, the photo below does not show the tie, but there is one just like a human robe.
+We use them to wrap our dogs up after we use the microfiber towels to help them dry faster.
+It also helps to make sure they don’t get the chills while they are drying.
+They stay on very well too because it just slips over there head and you can tie them up at the waist.
+The photo below does not show the tie, but there is one just like a human robe.

 None of our dogs seem to really mind when they are on, and they dry pretty fast with them.
 They are also great so the dogs can lay on stuff while they are drying without getting that wet too.
 These robes + the towels are all you really need for drying fluffy dogs!

 This brush was probably the first thing I got when I got my first dog and we still use it.
-2 out of 3 of our dogs would be scared of the blowers that help with the undercoat, though we have never tried it, this brush works very well too.
+2 out of 3 of our dogs would be scared of the blowers that help with the undercoat.
+So this brush works is our best option.
 It does take time, and our dogs cannot sit still for long so I will just do a little bit at a time to help with the shedding.

 It even works well on our shorter haired Shepard/Pit.
 He has an under coat even though his hair is shorter and he LOVES being brushed.
 He will sit there all day being brushed if he could.
 Though, he does not need it nearly as much as our huskies!